 How Much Does Dishy Cost and How Much is Starlink Monthly?

-Both Starlink residential service and Starlink for RVs cost $599 for the dish and router.
-Residential service costs $110 per month with a portability fee of $25.
-Starlink for RVs costs $135 per month.
+Both Starlink residential service and Starlink Roam cost $599 for the standard rectangular dish and router.
+Residential service costs $120 per month with a portability fee of $25 (no longer offered in the U.S.).
+Starlink Roam costs $150 per month for the regional plan and $200 per month for the Global Plan.

 Even though plenty of people are complaining about the price, I still see it as a bargain for high-speed satellite internet service.
 When I priced this out several years ago it cost many thousands of dollars for satellite equipment and a huge monthly bill.